manuelroemer/site/README.md

 Follow Hugo's [Getting Started guide](https://gohugo.io/getting-started/) for setting up Hugo locally.

-While not technically required to get the site running, the repository is using [NPM](https://www.npmjs.com/) for running tasks and for formatting.
+The repository uses [NPM](https://www.npmjs.com/) for managing dependencies and running tasks.
 With NPM installed, you can install the repository's dependencies via:

 ```sh